AdrianSchneider/Qissues-Legacy/README.md

 # Setup

-Clone the repository, and you can install it one of two ways:
+Clone or download the repository, and run `bin/install`.
+This will compile the software, and place it in your user's bin directory.

-## PHAR (recommended)

-It's recommended you compile a phar archive, and either move it within your PATH.

-    bin/compile
-    chmod +x qissues.phar
-    sudo mv qissues.phar /usr/bin/qissues

-## Run it manually

-`/path/to/repository/bin/qissues`
+If you don't already have `~/bin` in your path, you can add it via:

+    export PATH="$PATH":~/bin

+After that, running `qissues` should show the information.

+# Project Configuration

+To use qissues with a project, create a `.qissues` file in the root of it.
+It's also a good idea to add it to your global .gitignore.
+This is a YML format, and requires at the very least a connector:

+Example Configuration:

+    connector: JIRA
+    jira:
+        project: projectname
+        prefix: PREFIX
+        username: youraccountname
+        password: "your password"

+You can also move any common configuration up to a `~/.qissues` file to avoid having to copy your credentials each time.